eigerco/polka-storage/rfcs/006-delia-replication.md

 - **Status Aggregation:**
   The FE should display the status of all three proposals (either aggregated or individually) so that the user is aware of the overall replication progress.
 - **Error Handling:**
-  If one proposal fails while the others succeed, the client should clearly report the error and optionally offer a retry mechanism, ensuring that data replication is maintained.
+  If one proposal fails while the others succeed, the client should clearly report the error and support a retry mechanism where it retries the failed storage provider 3 times, if all of them fail, Delia selects another storage provider at random, and repeats the process, aiming to ensure that the data is stored by 3 storage providers.

 ### Documentation